- Is there material relating to family history in Special Collections and will staff assist with a family history query?

 Where do I purchase a photocopying card?

-Photocopying cards may be purchased from the dispensers in the photocopying rooms located on each floor of the Boole Library and from the Q Floor Services Desk.
+Photocopying cards may be purchased from the dispensers in the photocopying rooms located on each floor of the Boole Library and from the Library & IT Desk on Q Floor.

 Where can I get information about my subject?